GeoscienceAustralia/dea-knowledge-hub/docs/validation/yearly-report/2021/index.md

 "Sentinel-2B","3.0%","4.3%"
 :::

-For example, the Table shows that each Landsat 8 band is typically validated to 2-3%, with the worst performance of a band being 3.5%.
-Note that there is much larger scatter for Landsat 9, indicating higher uncertainty in validation.
+For example, the Table shows that each Landsat 8 band is typically validated to 3.0%, with the worst performance of a band being 4.1%.
+Note that there are no scatter statistics for Landsat 9.
 This is because this year was the first including Landsat 9 results, as part of the Landsat8/9 underfly.

 ## Effect on Cumulative Validation Results